 When Emerson, IFS, AVEVA, or SAP sell an “oil and gas production solution,” they mean an integrated industrial platform tied to SCADA, PLCs, and their own asset management stack.
 Those are real solutions for the operators they fit: refineries, pipelines, and high-volume upstream assets with dedicated controls staff and six-figure budgets.

-None of those fit a 40-well stripper operation.
+None of those fit an independent-operator workload.
 If one of their reps ends up in your inbox, the honest answer is that their product is not wrong, it is just not for you.
 The math on their platform against independent-operator scale does not work in your favor, and the adoption risk on a platform that demanding is high.

 Why the “Solution” Framing Obscures the Real Question